codeneuro/neurofinder/README.md

 All datasets are hosted on Amazon S3, and direct links to zipped downloads are below.

-Each dataset includes raw image data in a standardized binary format, as well as simple example scripts for loading data in both `python`, `javascript`, and `matlab`.
-The training data additionally includes the coordinates of identified neurons (the "ground truth").
+Each dataset includes
+- raw image data as a collection of 2D `TIFF` files
+- example scripts for loading data in both `python`, `javascript`, and `matlab`

+The training data additionally includes the coordinates of identified neurons (the "ground truth") as `JSON`.
 Depending on the dataset, these ground truth labels are based on a separate anatomical nuclear marker and/or hand annotations from the dataset providers.

 #### training data